kubernetes-sigs/gateway-api/geps/gep-2627/index.md

 * Support multiple DNS providers and a selection mechanism for Gateways
 * Provide Gateway status to communicate the state of provisioned DNS
 * Increase portability and supportability between Gateway API implementations and third party controllers offering DNS integration.
-* Clarity on the scope of hostnames under management.
-(This should _not_ be able to be used to affect the standard in-cluster DNS configuration)

 ## Non-Goals